WahiDestroyer/WahiDestroyer/README.md

 <div align="center">
   # 💫 About Me:
-I'm currently working and learning about react js
+I'm currently working and learning about Next js

 ## 🌐 Socials: